On the Evaluation of Neural Code Summarization: Experimental Design

 Many datasets have been used in source code summarization.
-We first evaluate the performance of different methods on three widely used datasets, which are different in three attributes: corpus size, \datasplit methods, and duplication ratio.
+We first evaluate the performance of different methods on three widely used datasets, which are different in three attributes: corpus sizes, \datasplit methods, and duplication ratios.
 Then, we study the impact of the three attributes with the extended datasets shown in \Tab~\ref{tab:three_dataset_all}.
 The three attributes we consider are as follows:

-\begin{enumerate} \item \underline{Data splitting methods}: there are three \datasplit ways we investigate: \textcircled{1}by method: randomly split the dataset after shuffling the all samples~\cite{HuLXLLJ18}, \textcircled{2}by class: randomly divide the classes into the three partitions such that code from the same class can only exist in one partition, and \textcircled{3}by project: randomly divide the projects into the three partitions such that code from the same project can only exist in one partition~\cite{abs-1909-09436,LeClairJM19}.
+\underline{Data splitting methods}: there are three \datasplit ways we investigate: \textcircled{1} by method: randomly split the dataset after shuffling the all samples~\cite{HuLXLLJ18}, \textcircled{2} by class: randomly divide the classes into the three partitions such that code from the same class can only exist in one partition, and \textcircled{3} by project: randomly divide the projects into the three partitions such that code from the same project can only exist in one partition~\cite{abs-1909-09436,LeClairJM19}.

-\item \underline{Corpus sizes}: there are three magnitudes of training set size we investigate: \textcircled{1}small: the training size of \tlcori, \textcircled{2}medium: the training size of \csnfiltered, and \textcircled{3}large(the training size of \fcmfiltered).
+\underline{Corpus sizes}: there are three magnitudes of training set size we investigate: \textcircled{1} small: the training size of \tlcori, \textcircled{2} medium: the training size of \csnfiltered, and \textcircled{3} large: the training size of \fcmfiltered.

-\item \underline{Duplication ratios}: Code duplication is common in software development practice.
+\underline{Duplication ratios}: Code duplication is common in software development practice.
 This is often because developers copy and paste code snippets and source files from other projects~\cite{lopes2017dejavu}.
 According to a large-scale study~\cite{mockus2007large}, more than 50\% of files were reused in more than one open-source project.
 Normally, for evaluating neural network models, the training set should not contain samples in the test set.
 Thus, ignoring code duplication may result in model performance and generalization ability not being comprehensively evaluated according to the actual practice.
 Among the three datasets we experimented on, Funcom and CodeSearchNet contain no duplicates because they have been deduplicated, but we find the existence of 20\% exact code duplication in TL-CodeSum.
-Therefore, we conduct experiments on TL-CodeSum with different duplication ratios to study this effect. \end{enumerate}
+Therefore, we conduct experiments on TL-CodeSum with different duplication ratios to study this effect.